-The female pinworm releases an itchy mucus when laying her eggs, triggering an urge to scratch the affected area of the anus or vagina.
-From the hands, the eggs may be transferred to anything that is touched, including:
+The female pinworm releases an itchy mucus when laying eggs, triggering an urge to scratch the affected area of the anus or vagina.
+From the hands, the eggs can pass on to anything that is touched, including:

 - bathroom utensils, such as toothbrushes, combs, and brushes